Question: What is dental amalgam?

 Question: My doctor has told me to have my mercury fillings removed, can it be done safely?

-Yes, If your doctor has recommended the safe removal of your amalgam fillings, or if you are concerned that your amalgams are causing changes to your health, they can be removed safely.
-Dr. Long follows the protocol for amalgam removal developed by the International Academy of Oral Medicine and Toxicology (IAOMT).
+Yes, if your doctor has recommended the safe removal of your amalgam fillings, or if you are concerned that your amalgams are causing changes to your health, they can be removed safely.
+Dr. Nolan follows the protocol for amalgam removal developed by the International Academy of Oral Medicine and Toxicology (IAOMT).
 You can view the protocol here.

 Question: What alternatives to dental amalgams exist?

-All porcelain crowns, inlays, onlays and veneers, as well as types of porcelain fused-to-ceramic or fused-to-gold crowns can be excellent alternatives to older silver fillings.
-Dr. Long usually prefers porcelain, porcelain fused to ceramic ('Procera' or 'Lava') or composite, as this allows them to bond to a tooth with the strength that exceeds the tooth's own bond to itself.
-He will advise you as to which type of restoration would give you the healthiest, longest lasting result.
+All porcelain crowns, veneers, as well as types of porcelain fused-to-ceramic or fused-to-gold crowns can be excellent alternatives to older silver fillings.
+She will advise you as to which type of restoration would give you the healthiest, longest lasting result.

 Question: What other reasons exist for removal of dental amalgams?